Roccodrilosky/BusinessIntelligence-Portfolio/README.md

 ## Welcome to my Business Intelligence Portfolio.

 Welcome to my BI portfolio!
 Here, you'll find a collection of projects that showcase my skills and passion for Business Intelligence.
-This portfolio features data analysis, visualization, and reporting projects that demonstrate my ability to turn data into actionable insights.
+This portfolio features data capture, analysis, visualization, and reporting projects that demonstrate my ability to turn data into actionable insights.

 ## What You'll Find: